YunoHost-Apps/domoticz_ynh/doc/ADMIN.md

 ### Broker Mosquitto

 During installation, a [MQTT](https://en.wikipedia.org/wiki/MQTT) broker, [Mosquitto](https://mosquitto.org/), is installed at the same time as Domoticz.
-This broker requires a dedicated domain or subdomain to work (ex : mqtt.your.domain.tld) : creating this domain prior installation is a prerequisite
+This broker requires a dedicated domain or subdomain to work (ex : mqtt.your.domain.tld): creating this domain prior installation is a prerequisite

-#### Adding in domoticz
+#### Adding in Domoticz

-To use mosquitto, you need to customize the communication between domoticz and the broker by following the [domoticz documentation](https://www.domoticz.com/wiki/MQTT#Installing_Mosquitto), part *Add hardware "MQTT Client Gateway"*.
+To use Mosquitto, you need to customize the communication between Domoticz and the broker by following the [domoticz documentation](https://www.domoticz.com/wiki/MQTT#Installing_Mosquitto), part *Add hardware "MQTT Client Gateway"*.
 User and password are automatically generated during installation, you may retrieve them with
 ````
 sudo yunohost app setting domoticz mqtt_user